ehansis/til/pages/complexity.md

 However, now you have complected parts of the system - database backend, user interface and admin tools - that maybe were not complected before and never should have been!
-This can cause all kinds of headaches in the long run, like the inability to split apart the code of these three constituents, added complexity when wanting to change the functionality for just one part of the system or simply making the code harder to understand.
+This can cause all kinds of headaches in the long run, like the inability to split apart the code of these three constituents; added complexity when wanting to change the functionality for just one part of the system; or simply making the code harder to understand.

 Of course, often times it is very valuable to stay DRY.
 But it is precisely this notion of complexity - tying things together that should be separate - that has to be considered carefully.

+(I read/heard this example elsewhere but don't remember the source, sorry.)

 ### State